-IMPORTANT TYPHON INFORMATION
+IMPORTANT ELOGS INFORMATION

-It is imperative that students keep current with their Typhon.
-Students are expected to complete the Typhon log within 72 hours of the clinic day just as providers complete patient documentation in the clinic setting.
-Delay in completion of Typhon often means information required is lost.
-Students will receive an Academic Warning if there are no Typhon entries within the first two weeks of a clinical course.
-If students do not complete their Typhon clinical log within 72 hours after their clinical day, they will have to make up the clinical day.
-Faculty will determine any adjustments to clinical time according to the requirements of each clinical course.
+It is imperative that students keep current with theire-LOGS.
+Students are expected to complete the e-LOGS log within 72 hours of the clinic day just as providers complete patient documentation in the clinic setting.
+Delay in completion of e-Logs often means information required is lost.
+Students will receive an Academic Warning if there are no ELOGS entries within the first two weeks of a clinical course.
+If students do not complete their ELOGS clinical log within 72 hours after their clinical day, they will have to make up the clinical day.
+Faculty will determine any adjustments to clinical time according to requirements of each clinical course.
 Students are expected to complete half of their clinical hours per clinical course by mid-semester and the calendar of clinical days and hours should reflect this.

-Faculty Typhon Responsibilities
+Faculty ELOGS Responsibilities: